Greenlight logo

 Learn how we collect and use your information by visiting our Privacy Statement.

-By age 12, most kids are capable of moving from helper to owner of a full chore from start to finish.
-They’re also better at thinking ahead, remembering routines, and taking pride in doing things right.
-That makes this a great age to introduce more responsibility around the house.
+By age 12, most kids are capable of doing many different chores from start to finish.
+They've become better at thinking ahead, remembering routines, and taking pride in doing things right.
+This makes it a great age to give them more responsibility around the house.

 This guide features 25 practical and realistic chores suitable for most 12-year-olds.
-Each task includes a short breakdown to help parents support without needing to hover.
-These real-life responsibilities lighten your load while helping your tween build skills they’ll use long into adulthood.
+Giving your child ownership of these real-life responsibilities will lighten your load while helping your tween build skills they'll use in adulthood.

 25 best chores for 12-year-olds